 Doctor V goes over the sea… to care for children with HIV

-There are 3.5 million children living with HIV right now on this spinning globe, and 90% of them live in sub-Saharan Africa.
-I spend half of my year in Kenya focused on how we can improve medical care for HIV-infected children in the world’s poorest places.
+There are 3.3 million children living with HIV right now on this spinning globe, and 90% of them live in sub-Saharan Africa.
+My work focuses on how we can improve medical care for HIV-infected children in the world’s poorest places.